drupalprojects/bamboo/README.txt

 - Header font style (serif or sans-serif) settings

-- Slideshow settings: choose to show a slideshow or not on the homepage and also choose which style.
-Expand slideshow fieldsets to adjust node paths for links from the slideshow.
+- Choose to use the default theme logo and it will change colors with the color palette change

 -- CUSTOMIZATION --

-* As with any other Drupal theme you are able to customize just about every aspect of this theme.
+* As with any other Drupal theme you are able to customize just about every aspect of this theme but some nice defaults are provided out of the box.

 - drupal.org theme guide is here : http://drupal.org/documentation/theme